eStation2/climatestation/README.md

 # Climate Station - Python 3.7.7 in Docker
 ## Introduction

-This installation contains the eStation2 code (from the main branch) converted to Python 3.6 or higher For the database PostgreSQL 12 is used, for which the code had to be adapted to the latest version of SQLAlchemy.
+This installation contains the Climate Station code (from the master branch) converted to Python 3.6 or higher For the database PostgreSQL 12 is used, for which the code had to be adapted to the latest version of SQLAlchemy.
-The idea is to refactor the code in such a way that its compatible for both Python 2 as Python 3, using the "future" package.
-The code works in Python 3.6 but not yet in Python 2.7, because string handling has been converted to Python 3, which is not compatible with Python 2.

 Docker compose is used to create/build three images and run the three services (containers).